sbogucki12/acoportal/README.md

++ Used fetch to get dummy data from mLab to feed wtsRecord component.
 + Connected app to MongoDB instance via mongoose.
 Tonight, I will create a React component that allows the user to get the records by clicking a button.
 + Created some dummy data in a MongoDB instance on mLab.